openharmony/docs/en/device-dev/subsystems/subsys-testguide-test.md

 	-t [TESTTYPE]: specifies the test case type, which can be UT, MST, ST, or PERF.
 This parameter is mandatory.
 	-tp [TESTPART]: specifies the part to test.
 This parameter can be used independently.
 	-tm [TESTMODULE]: specifies the module to test.
 This parameter must be specified together with -tp.
-	-ts [TESTSUITE]: specifies a test suite.
+	-ts [TESTSUITE]: specifies the test suite.
 This parameter can be used independently.
-	-tc [TESTCASE]: specifies a test case.
+	-tc [TESTCASE]: specifies the test case.
 This parameter must be specified together with -ts.
 	-You can run h to display help information.
 	```
 ### Executing Test Cases on Linux